douglasmacb/livraria/README.md

 # livraria
-Livraria GuiaBolso Interview
-It is a simple application to find books from Kotlin main page, using scraping methods.
+Livraria GuiaBolso Interview - It is a simple application to find books from Kotlin main page using scraping methods.

 ## # Step 1